Individual races in the House of Representatives may matter more than usual this year

 But…

-Rep. Fred Upton, R-Mich is retiring in Michigan, too.
-The seat tilts slightly in favor of Republicans.
+Rep. Fred Upton, R-Mich., is in a district that leans slightly Republican.
 What if Democrats flip it?
 And, Rep. Elissa Slotkin, D-Mich., won what had been a GOP district in 2018.
 Slotkin’s district slightly favors Democrats now.
 But what if Republicans win that?
 And Democrats win Upton’s seat?
 Or vice versa?
 Or Republicans win all of them?

 The Michigan delegation could slope toward the Democrats.
 If….if….Republicans hold the 26 state delegations they currently control, Democrats just need to capture two more delegations to tie the GOP.